DannyHsuC10/Mechanics/linear motion.md

 The object is not moving : $x_{initial} = x_{final}$
 The object moved　: $x_{initial} \not= x_{final}$

-* Distance & path
+* Displacement & path
-Distance : Distance is the magnitude (length) of the displacement vector.
+Displacement : Displacement is the magnitude (length) of the displacement vector.
 Path : Path length is how far the object moved as it traveled from its initial position to its final position.